-LiveText/Online LMS Usage: LiveText and an Online LMS will be utilized to collect various artifacts that can represent the student's body of work.
-For example, signature artifacts are major assessments of knowledge, skill, and practice that are grounded in CACREP and best practice standards and are associated with various assessment rubrics and are integrated in LiveText.
+Canvas: Canvas will be utilized to collect various artifacts that can represent the student's body of work.
+For example, signature artifacts are major assessments of knowledge, skill, and practice that are grounded in CACREP and best practice standards and are associated with various assessment rubrics and are integrated in Canvas.
 The online portfolio is maintained in the student's personal file on the LiveText website.
 There may be a number of artifacts that are appropriate for inclusion-see the instructor for details.

 Questions, Concerns, Grievances: Feel free to schedule an appointment to talk with the instructor, if you have follow-up issues to discuss; if you feel there is a problem or misunderstanding; or if you have a question or complaint.
-In addition, you may contact the Dean regarding any concerns.
+In addition, you may contact the MAC Program Director regarding any concerns.
 Formal grievance procedures are outlined in the Doane MAC Student Handbook.